 What happens if I change my mind?

-If you apply for our Pension Annuity, you have 30 days from the date you sign our application form to change your mind, or 30 days from the date you submit your application if you apply online.
+If you apply for our Pension Annuity, you have 30 days from the date you receive our confirmation that your annuity has started to change your mind.
 If you don't cancel within this period, you won't be able to cancel at a later date or change your annuity payments.
 If you do decide to cancel, you'll need to return any annuity payments we've made to you.

-If you apply for our Cash-Out Retirement Plan or Fixed Term Retirement Plan, you have 30 days from the date your plan starts to change your mind.
+If you apply for our Cash-Out Retirement Plan or Fixed Term Retirement Plan, you have 30 days from the date you receive our confirmation that your plan has started to change your mind.
 If we’ve paid you any income, you’ll need to return this to us.